Types and Operations

 Extra: REPLs

-This calculator-like thing is more formally know as a read-eval-print loop (REPL)
+This calculator-like thing is more formally know as a read-eval-print loop (REPL), hence the name replit.

 It reads an expression from the user, evaluates it, prints the result, and repeats (loops).